-As wisdom teeth begin to emerge, they can often get lodged in awkward positions that cause a portion of the tooth to erupt.
+As wisdom teeth begin to erupt, they can often be awkwardly positioned, which causes only part of the tooth to emerge.
 When this happens, it can leave the gum tissue very susceptible to infections.
 Even with a miniscule opening, food can easily get lodged in there, making it very difficult to remove, even with thorough brushing and flossing.
 This can escalate into a potentially serious infection known as pericoronitis if not detected and corrected immediately.
 This is the most serious sign to look out for when your wisdoms are coming in, so always consult with your dentist as soon as possible.

 Why Wisdom Teeth Cause Pain